Royalflamejlh/Celerity/README.md

-# Celerity - [BETA]
+# Celerity: Geo-Based Server Redirection

 # USE AT YOUR OWN RISK (NOT IN PRODUCTION)

 ## About
-The goal of this plugin is to be able to redirect user to different proxies depending on their location.

-Imagine you have a two network setup:

-Server A (east.myserver.com) in NY and Server B (west.myserver.com) in LA

-This plugin allows for all players to type in myserver.com and connect to whichever server is closer WITHOUT proxying their connection.
+This plugin allows players to connect to the closest server based on their geographic location.
+By simply entering myserver.com, players are automatically redirected to the nearest server without the need for proxying their connection.

+Example Scenario:

+Server A (east.myserver.com) located in New York.

+Server B (west.myserver.com) located in Los Angeles.

+Players who connect through myserver.com will be redirected to either Server A or Server B, depending on which is geographically closer.

 ## Road Map